 Mosquitoes, ticks, and other bugs are not only annoying, they can also threaten human health.
 As far back as 2700 BC, a malaria-like disease was described in Chinese medical literature, and again in ancient Greek and Indian Sanskrit writings, where it was attributed to insect bites.

-More recently, the spread of the zika virus has become a new challenge, raising the question of whether or not to use chemical insect repellents that, although designated safe by government agencies, are toxic substances.
+More recently, the spread of West Nile and zika viruses has become a new challenge, raising the question of whether or not to use chemical insect repellents that, although designated safe by government agencies, are toxic substances.
 DEET, for example, considered the gold standard for bug protection, can melt plastic.

 What's the best option?
 For some, chemical insect repellents are out of the question, perhaps because of a bad experience with a product, individual sensitivities, or simply on principle.
 For the rest of us, there isn't one right answer, but there are several different natural strategies to try.